open-component-model/ocm/docs/ocm/plugins.md

 validate the specification and to provide some metadata for the given specification.

-This meta data has to be provided as JSON string on *stdout* and has the following fields:
+This metadata has to be provided as JSON string on *stdout* and has the following fields:

 - **`mediaType`** *string*